bentung12/flappy-bird/README.md

 3. `KEY0` flaps.
 Score on `HEX1:HEX0`.

 ## Limitations
 - **Wall gaps are not truly random.** Free-running mod-250 counter sampled at a fixed interval.
-An linear-feedback shift register would fix it.
+A linear-feedback shift register would fix it.
 - **`wall_pos - 50` underflows** within 50 px of the left edge, breaking the wall's x-range test as it exits screen.
 - Bird counter saturates at the top but wraps at the bottom.
 Masked by the death latch except during the start-up grace period.